mumer29/bootstrap-affiliate-theme/readme.txt

 Responsive video
 Cloak video element (video element or embedded video) with `embed-responsive` and `embed-responsive-xxx` where xxx is the ratio.
 Example: `<div class="embed-responsive embed-responsive-16by9">...your video...</div>`.

-You can find theme help message in Admin dashboard > Appearance > Bootstrap Basic4 help.
+You can find theme help message in Admin dashboard > Appearance > Bootstrap Affiliate Theme help.